 Collect items like gift cards, toiletries, socks, and canned goods for our residents through your work, religious organization, or neighborhood.
 Host a benefit concert or mixer.
 Please contact our Director of Events Christina Garcia at (562) 742-3952 or at firstname.lastname@example.org to assist with this process.

 Support Our Room Renovation Project

 The most effective therapeutic environment for at-risk teens is one in which they feel most at home – an environment that is as noninstitutionalized as possible.
 Your support will directly impact the comfort and well-being of youth in dire need of a homelike environment.
-For more information, contact Executive Director Amy Lakin at (562) 742-3951 or via email at email@example.com.
+For more information, contact our Development Department at (562) 594-6825 or at firstname.lastname@example.org.